park-d/coding-quiz-module4/README.md

 ## Description

 In order to help familiarize myself with coding assessments and to use the skills covered in the most recent bootcamp module regarding Web APIs, I built a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+This app runs in the browser and will features dynamically updated HTML and CSS powered by JavaScript code I wrote.
+It has a clean, polished, and responsive user interface.

 ## Installation